 My Research Methodology: Data-Driven Insights Meets Local Exploration

-But to capture the true essence of each suburb, I immersed myself in their streets and communities.
-This meant countless hours spent in local cafes like the bustling ‘Corner Shop’ in Yarraville, where conversations with residents revealed the suburb’s vibrant community spirit.
+But to capture the true essence of each suburb, I spent hours checking, reviewing and dining at local cafes like the bustling ‘Corner Shop’ in Yarraville, where conversations with residents revealed the suburb’s vibrant community spirit.
 In Williamstown, the historical charm of ‘Nelson Place‘ provided a backdrop for understanding the suburb’s allure.
-Whilst also visiting popular local haunts like ‘Jellybread‘ in Footscray gave me a taste of the suburb’s diverse and dynamic culture.
+And also visiting popular local haunts like ‘Jellybread‘ in Footscray gave me a taste of the suburb’s diverse and dynamic culture.

 Online forums and social media groups specific to each suburb were invaluable for gauging current resident sentiments.
 Websites like ‘Urban List‘ and ‘Broadsheet‘ also offered insights into the latest developments and lifestyle trends in these areas.
 These were a treasure trove of real-time, unfiltered opinions from locals, giving me a deeper understanding of each suburb’s unique community vibe and lifestyle offerings.

-Lastly, I looked upon Local newspapers and community bulletins, such as the ‘Maribyrnong & Hobsons Bay Weekly‘, to inform me about upcoming infrastructure developments, local events, and issues impacting residents.
-This blend of quantitative data, qualitative insights, and real-world experiences allowed me to compile a list of suburbs that aren’t just statistically sound but also resonate with the true spirit of Melbourne’s Western Suburbs.
+Lastly, I looked upon Local newspapers and community bulletins, such as the ‘Maribyrnong & Hobsons Bay Weekly‘, to provide local residential insights about upcoming infrastructure developments, local events, and issues impacting residents.
+This blend of quantitative data, qualitative insights, and real-world experiences allowed me to compile a list of the top suburbs Melbourne’s Western suburbs for 2024.

 In Conclusion